FAQ

 Monthly data delivery subscription: provisional or validated data.

-Individual data delivery of historical data to clients: raw data, provisional and validated measurement data.
+Individual data delivery of historical data to clients: Raw data, verified data and validated data.
 The data quality (release status) is indicated on each line of data in the CSV file.

 More information on obtaining data: